olhaSabadina/ImageSearch/README.md

 # Image Search App
-A program for viewing pictures from the network and your own photo gallery with the possibility of cropping them and saving the processed files to a crop folder in the gallery.
+A program for searching and viewing pictures from the network and your own photo gallery with the possibility of cropping them and saving the processed files to a crop folder in the gallery.